-A couple of comments about the recording script:
+A couple of comments about the data capture script:

 - It's super small, asynchronous, and designed to be unnoticeable to any user of your technology.
 You can read more about the negligible performance impact of FullStory in this article.

-- No need to instrument any elements in your application or site – once the FullStory script loads, it records all in-browser interactions and mutations, so don't fret about how to record that pesky "submit" button – if it's on the page or screen, we see it, record it, and make it available to search.
+- No need to instrument any elements in your application or site – once the FullStory script loads, it captures all in-browser interactions and mutations, so don't fret about how to capture that pesky "submit" button – if it's on the page or screen, we see it, capture it, and make it available to search.

 Built a single page app using React, Angular, Vue, or a different thick-client framework?
 You can install FullStory using NPM: https://www.npmjs.com/package/@fullstory/browser

 Go learn about how to install the FullStory snippet and complete your setup.

 Once you've got your FullStory snippet installed, you will start to see active visitor sessions show up in your 'Everyone' segment as new visitors interact on your site.